-People spend up to 90 per cent of their time indoors, at home, school and work.
+People spend up to 90 per cent of their time indoors - at home, school and work.
 Poor indoor air quality may cause headaches, tiredness, coughing, sneezing, sinus congestion, shortness of breath, dizziness and nausea.
 It can irritate the skin, eyes, nose or throat.
 Allergy or asthma symptoms could get worse.

-Poor indoor air quality is caused by indoor air pollution, especially when ventilation is limited.
+Poor indoor air quality is caused by indoor air pollution.
 Knowing possible causes will help you improve the quality of the air you breathe indoors.